 First, you want to make sure that you are crafting great headlines.
 Avoid keyword stuffing; attempting to fool search engines will ensure that nobody will want to read your post.

-The headline is usually taken from the <title> tags on your page.
+The headline is usually taken from the

 The description is going to be pulling information from the meta description tag.
 Much like the title, the description is being generated based on the meta description you have provided for the page.
 This needs to draw the user in and make them want to click for more.